 #

-The moment she heard the click of the latch, she reached for her mask, and with deft hands, covered her face with it.
+The moment she heard the click of the latch, Annabel reached for her mask, and with deft hands, covered her face with it.

 When she returned her attention to the door, a gentleman stood there watching her.
 The expression on his face was one of shock.